Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 ## ODOR & STIM Imaging

-Here are two of the weaknesses carrying over from the previous **ODOR_ONLY** procedure in odor selection (Hexanal).
+**Limitations of the Previous ODOR-ONLY Procedure**
-1. The odor: _Hexanal_, that we used did not demonstrate appropreate connectivity with its neighboring glomeruli.
+1. **Odor Connectivity:** The odor, Hexanal, did not exhibit appropriate connectivity with neighboring glomeruli.
-2. We witnessed contamination between trials, meaning the odor would linger in the nose port for longer than 15 sec.
+2. **Contamination Between Trials:** Odor lingering in the nose port led to contamination across trials, with odor traces persisting beyond the trial duration (15 sec).

-Given these weaknesses in the odor which we selected to procede with, the subsequent plots that were generated to analyze the selected glomerulus' activation in the **ODOR-STIM** condition did not turn out as expected.
-Below I will explain more in depth the issues with this iteration of the experimenet.
+These issues impacted the accuracy of the subsequent plots generated to analyze the activation of the selected glomerulus in the **ODOR-STIM** condition.
+Below, I detail the specific issues observed in this experimental iteration.

-Alas, this is the code that I wrote to analyze the results of this session: [MATLAB code](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/Methods/1_Passive_Imaging/SGS_PassiveImg_stimodor_241102.m).
+The code used to analyze the results is available here: [MATLAB code](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/Methods/1_Passive_Imaging/SGS_PassiveImg_stimodor_241102.m).

-The **ODOR-STIM** session is very long.
-Below I summarized the trials presented for each condition in a randomized order.
+**ODOR-STIM Session Setup**
+This session was lengthy and involved randomized trials for each condition:
 - **no stim nor odor:** 10 trials
 - **odor-only high concentration:** 10 trials
 - **odor-only low concentration:** 10 trials